Canning Salsa

 Do you have to cook salsa before canning?

-Two pint-sized Ball jars filled with canning salsa sit on a wooden cutting board with fresh cilantro, jalapeño, and tomatoes around them.
+Two mason jars filled with salsa sit on a wooden cutting board with tomatoes around them

-Canning salsa is easy, fun, and a great summer project for the whole family—we walk you through step-by-step and share our tested recipe!
+Canning salsa is easy, fun, and a great summer project for the whole family-I walk you through step-by-step and share a tested, safe recipe!

 4.44 from 980 votes